NREL/reVX/reVX/least_cost_xmission/README.md

     }
 }
 ```

-Note that the "iso_region_tiff" input tiff file must be called "ISO_regions.tif" (capitalization is important).

 ## Running the Layer Creator
 Prior to running the layer creating command, we must initialize an HDF5 file that will hold the cost layers.